prokhorenko-vladyslav/LaurelDeletable/README.md

 # LaurelDeletable
-Package, which add trait for deleting manipulating.
+Package, which add trait for manipulating deleting.